Hawkynt/Randomizer/Readme.md

 In personal computers, true randomness can be sourced from several hardware-based mechanisms:

 * **Peripheral Devices**: Some peripherals, such as network cards, sound cards, and disk drives, can capture environmental noise and other random events to generate random numbers.
-Additionally, using keyboard, gamepad, and mouse inputs as an additional entropy source is common.
+Additionally, using keyboard, gamepad, and mouse inputs as an additional entropy source is common (especially when no other source is available like on certain [gaming consoles](https://www.smogon.com/ingame/rng/)).

 * **Hardware Random Number Generators (HRNGs)**: Many modern hardware comes with built-in HRNGs that utilize physical phenomena to generate random numbers.